LucasAmos/lucasamos.dev-next/posts/gatsby.md

 ## Page previews

-The main motivating factor for rewriting my site using Gatsby was that when sharing a blog post on LinkedIn the preview image and description was always derived from the metadata for the site's index page.
+The main motivating factor for rewriting my site using Gatsby was that when sharing a blog post on LinkedIn the preview image and description were always derived from the metadata for the site's index page.
 Because React only generates a page when it is requested this causes issues for some web crawlers.
 Using Gatsby and [react-helmet](https://www.gatsbyjs.org/packages/gatsby-plugin-react-helmet/") I was able to add the necessary metadata to every page on my site and generate individual previews for each page.